CenterForOpenScience/SHARE/QUICKSTART.md

 # SHARE Quickstart or: How I Learned to Stop Worrying and Love the Dock

-this guide sets up everything inside docker containers -- no dependencies or python environments on your host machine.
+this guide guides you through setting up SHARE locally using Docker.

 ## pre-requisites
 - [git](https://git-scm.com/)